This site is a work in progress. Please take a look around and let us know what you think!

 Family Court Support Worker Program

-• Provides information on the family court process, assistance in preparing for family court proceedings (documenting history of abuse, accessing Legal Aid), referral to specialized services and supports in the community, safety planning, and court accompaniment to proceedings, when appropriate.
+• assistance in preparing for family court proceedings (documenting history of abuse, accessing Legal Aid,

 • Transitional Housing and Support Program

-• Help women and their children access services to establish violence and abuse-free lives in the community.
+• Helps women and their children access services to establish violence and abuse-free lives in the community.

 • Second Stage Services

-• Offer furnished, affordable housing to both single women and women with children for up to one year.
-Supports are geared to creating greater physical, emotional and financial stability in the aftermath of violence and abuse.
+• Offers furnished, affordable housing to both single women and women with children for up to one year.
+Supports are geared to creating greater physical, emotional, and financial stability in the aftermath of violence and abuse.

 Good Shepherd Women’s Emergency Services, Martha House